 The scam works because cashier checks have a reputation of legitimacy, are seen as risk-free and misconceived as quickly available.
 When an account holder presents a cashier check for deposit, the bank will usually make the funds available within 1–5 business days, although the check, particularly if it was issued from an international bank, may take much longer than that to clear (sometimes up to a month).
 The check given to the freelancer is counterfeit but looks real; it is drawn on a real account with real funds in it.
 Once the freelancer’s bank is alerted that the check is fraudulent, however, the transaction is reversed and the freelancer’s account is debited.

-There are tools at your disposal to help you spot a cashier check scam like that, even before a cashier check as payment option comes up.
+There are tools at your disposal to help you spot a cashier check scam like that, even before a cashier check as a payment option comes up.
 I would suggest following these steps to scrutinize every potential client who doesn’t come through a direct referral.
 It could help you avoid becoming the next victim of a con artist.

 Subject Line and the Body of the Email